CircuitSetup/Flux-Capacitor_backup/README.md

 In normal operation, those LEDs are off.
 You can, however, configure a minimum box light level to light up the box a little bit if you find it too dark.
 This level can be chosen out of five, by entering *10 through *14 followed by OK.

 I used four pieces of 3W High-Power KEYES LED modules, mounted in the four corners of the main box.
-Since those draw quite much power, they are connected to the power supply directly, only their PWD input is wired the FC PCB, to be exact to the "+" pin of the "external LED" connectors (or "S" pin of the "Panel light connector if so [configured](#-use-panel-light-for-box-lights)).
+Since those draw quite much power, they are connected to the power supply directly, only their PWD input is wired the FC PCB, to be exact to the "+" pin of the "Box LED" connectors (or "IO14" pin of the "GPIO14" connector if so [configured](#-use-gpio14-for-box-lights)).

 ## Time travel